emontzkajnl/livability/wp-content/plugins/ajax-load-more/README.txt

 ### What's New

+- **[Data Prefetching](https://connekthq.com/plugins/ajax-load-more/examples/prefetch/)** - Load the next set of posts into memory before the user interacts with the Load More button or infinite scroll.
+This improves the precieved performance of Ajax Load More by reducing wait times for users.
 - **[Filters Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/)** - The Filters add-on provides front-end and admin functionality for building and managing Ajax based filters and facets.
 - **[Query Loop](https://connekthq.com/plugins/ajax-load-more/add-ons/query-loop/)** - Enable infinite scroll or load more functionality for the WordPress Query Loop block.
 - **[Pro Bundle](https://connekthq.com/plugins/ajax-load-more/pro/)** - Access to all premium Ajax Load More add-ons in a single installation.
 - **[Next Page Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/next-page/)** - Infinite scroll multi-page WordPress content with Ajax Load More.
 - **[Advanced Custom Fields](https://connekthq.com/plugins/ajax-load-more/examples/advanced-custom-fields/)** - Compatibility and integration added for infinite scrolling Flexible Content, Gallery, Relationship and Repeater fields for Advanced Custom Fields.
 - **[Progress Bars](https://connekthq.com/plugins/ajax-load-more/examples/progress-bar/)** - Display a Progress Bar load indicator with each Ajax request.
 - **[Scroll Container](https://connekthq.com/plugins/ajax-load-more/examples/scroll-container/)** - Constraining infinite scroll to a parent container.

 ### Content Types